 With respect to loans, Section 45 of the Finance Agreements Act provides that banks may transfer loans without the borrowers' explicit consent only to other financial undertakings (as defined in the Financial Undertakings Act), unless otherwise agreed.
 Transfers of loans from banks to non-financial undertakings require the borrowers' consent.
-Until 2015, the Norwegian financial legislation contained special securitisation rules that allowed for the transfer of loans from a financial institution to a non-financial institution without active consent from the borrowers in connection with a securitisation transaction.
+Until 2015, the Norwegian financial legislation contained special securitisation rules that allowed the transfer of loans from a financial institution to a non-financial institution without the explicit consent of the borrowers in connection with a securitisation transaction.
 However, these rules were abolished when the Financial Undertakings Act came into effect on 1 January 2016.
 On 4 December 2020, the MOF published a proposal to implement the EU Securitisation Regulation into Norwegian law.
 The legislative proposal entails that sale of loans to a special purpose entity as part of a securitisation will be fully exempt from the consent requirement in Section 45 of the Finance Agreements Act.

 The Financial Undertakings Act also contains a provision regarding the transfer of substantial portfolios of loans or other receivables by banks and other financial undertakings.
-If the portfolio to be transferred is deemed substantial in light of the involved companies' business, consent from the MOF is required to effect the transfer.
-The exact scope of application of the provision has yet to be clarified.
+If the portfolio to be transferred is deemed substantial in light of the involved companies' business, the consent of the MOF is required to effectuate the transfer.

-If a bank's business is transferred by way of a merger or demerger in accordance with the applicable Norwegian company legislation, customer consent will not be necessary with respect to loans or deposits that, as a result of the merger, have been transferred to a new legal entity.
+If a bank's business is transferred by way of a merger or demerger in accordance with applicable Norwegian company legislation, customer consent will not be necessary with respect to loans or deposits that, as a result of the merger, have been transferred to a new legal entity.
 The acquiring party in a merger or demerger is considered to automatically assume all rights, obligations and liabilities of the acquired party without the need for customer consent.
-However, mergers and demergers of banks must be applied for and are subject to the consent of the Norwegian regulator.
+However, mergers and demergers of banks are subject to the consent of the Norwegian regulator.

 The year in review